Work as a Noun

 After receiving a notice to proceed from the owner, the contractor began work.

-The general contractor must complete their workon budget.
+The general contractor must complete their work on budget.

 The contract documents include storm sewer work in the street.